sohv/NDL-Lab/README.md

 # Neural Networks and Deep Learning Lab

-A repository of lab programs done in Neural Networks and Deep Learning Lab
+A repository of lab programs done in the Neural Networks and Deep Learning Lab as part of 6th semester curriculum at Manipal Institute of Technology.